NWhite12/task_scheduling_app/readme.md

 - <white_nicholas@columbusstate.edu>

 ## Goals
 the goal of this project was simple.
 Is to gain a better understanding of what the Kotlin programming language can do.
 This includes acts such as language syntax, technology connectivity, and library support.
 But along the way we all wanted to focus on areas around development that programmers in school often over look.
-Like GitHub, Testing, And Documentation.
+Like GitHub, GUI development, Testing, And Documentation.

 But most of all, we just wanted to tinker with some code! :fist_right: :desktop_computer: :fist_left:

 ## Acknowledgements
-We wanted to thank our teacher, Dr. Angelopoulou, for giving us the chance to expand as developers because of this project.
+We wanted to thank our teacher, Dr. Angelopoulou, for giving us the chance to grow as developers because of this project.